AdamKyle/flare/resources/info/tips/section-1.md

 But all this stacking means nothing, if your core stats are really low.
 So this unique, could be 115% on everything and be super awesome, and it is, don't get me wrong, equip it and watch you become a mini god.
 But there is more, you have to continue to level, the higher the level the more damage the item (or in this case the enchantment) can do.

 Take a moment and read through [enchanting](/information/enchanting) as it lists all the various types of enchantments you can craft in game.
-These enchantments, the green uniqueue ones, will not show up in any of those lists because you cannot craft these.
-You get them from Faction Farming and the [Queen of Hearts](/information/npcs) in Hell.
+These enchantments, the green unique ones, will not show up in any of those lists because you cannot craft these.
+You get them from Faction Farming and the [Queen of Hearts](/information/npcs) in Hell (read the [Uniques docs to understand how to use her](/information/random-enchants)).

-Save these green items, because there is a [NPC](/information/npcs) that can re-roll them, even transfer them to other items for a price.
+You can save these, if you want, in  set by clicking the action dropdown in your inventory, clicking move to set and moving it to a set.

+Sets may only contain one unique if you want to [equip the set](/information/equipment-sets), but you can also treat the tab like a stash tab.

 These items are late game and from faction farming you can get 25 of them. when you get to late game, you will be rewarded with the opportunity to push your character even further by being able to re-roll aspects of these enchants and transfer them to, essentially, god tier items that you can craft and then upgrade.